 Compared to many other organizational groups, such as sales or engineering, HR teams are generally lean and only have a few core members.
 For those looking to hire their first HR practitioner or build out their team, the question is often: how many HR employees should we hire?

-In this article, we take a look at the existing research on this topic and share a few positions you may want to consider adding to your HR team.
+In this article, we look at the existing research on this topic and share a few positions you may want to consider adding to your HR team.

 A look at the numbers

-According to a 2014 report from the Society for Human Resources Management (SHRM), the average HR-to-employee ratio (the number of HR employees per 100 employees) is 2.57 for all organizations.
-The report also found that as the employee count of a company grows, that ratio decreases.
+According to a 2014 Society for Human Resources Management (SHRM) report, the average HR-to-employee ratio (the number of HR employees per 100 employees) is 2.57 for all organizations.
+The report also found that as a company's employee count grows, that ratio decreases.

 SHRM says this change in ratio suggests that it takes a minimum amount of HR employees to deliver core HR services, such as recruiting, benefits, and employee relations.
 However, once that minimum number of HR employees is hired, the number of HR employees needed to support larger companies does not increase at the same rate.